-The importance of beginning to train your Irish Golden as soon as he comes to your home cannot be over emphasized.
+The importance of beginning to train your Golden Retriever as soon as he comes to your home cannot be over emphasized.
 Just a few minutes each day spent in fun interaction and training with your puppy will reap life long benefits.
 By learning how to interact with your puppy, and understanding how a dog’s mind works, potential behavior problems will be avoided.
 Help your puppy understand what your expectations are through obedience training.
-A well mannered Irish Golden puppy is one who will be loved by all and welcome everywhere!
+A well mannered Golden Retriever puppy is one who will be loved by all and welcomed everywhere!

-Following is my recommended schedule for your Irish Golden puppy once he/she is in your care:
+Following is my recommended schedule for your Golden Retriever puppy once he/she is in your care:

 8-16 weeks — Take your puppy to its veterinarian for a wellness check shortly after your puppy comes home (within 3 days).
 Start to potty train your puppy.
 I recommend the crate-training method.
 Teach your puppy to sit and stay.
 Take your puppy for short walks, but limit interaction with strangers and their pets until his or her immunizations are complete.
 Finally, enroll your puppy in an obedience class.
 This class will strengthen the bond between you and your puppy, teach you both about basic obedience and be a continued socialization opportunity for your puppy.
 This class can be started as soon as your puppy has complete his puppy shots (usually between 12 and 16 weeks).
 If you prefer, professional trainers can also do individual classes, or come to your home for private lessons.